Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Notes

 * If the P parameter is not provided, the current tool is assumed.
 If the S, T and A parameters are not provided, the existing coefficients are reported.
 * The units of S are PWM fraction (on a scale of 0 to 1) per mm/sec of filament forward movement.
+As a rough guide, 1.75mm PETG filament extruded at 235C requires a value of about 0.0475.
 * The units of T are degrees Celsius per mm/sec of filament forward movement.
 * Feedforward is not applied to nonprinting moves, i.e. extruder moves only, with no other movement parameters.
 Typically these are retract, reprime, and filament loading moves.
 * In RRF 3.6.0 and later, tool heater feedforward based on extrusion rate now works on heaters attached to CAN-connected expansion and tool boards.